NounHealth

 Bisaya stress is phonemic, meaning the wrong stress can change a word's meaning or make it unrecognisable to native speakers.
 For kakapoy, put the main stress on the uppercase syllable in ka-KA-poy.
 Practice by saying it slowly first, then gradually speed up to natural conversational pace.

-kakapoy” in a Sentence — 1 Examples
+kakapoy” in a Sentence — 1 Example

 Kakapoy sa buot mo, tigbas na sa trabaho.